Multi-OS ManagementiOS5 Best Apple MDM Solutions in 2026

 Cons:

-• Lacks an automated device-naming feature, making the process manual and time-consuming for admins.
+• Jamf Pro lacks an automated device-naming feature, making the process manual and time-consuming for admins.

-• The “Select All” and “Deselect All” buttons in the pre-stage scoping area can create confusion by selecting or deselecting entire lists instead of filtered items.
+• The “Select All” and “Deselect All” buttons in the pre-stage scoping area create confusion by selecting or deselecting entire lists instead of filtered items, leading to frequent errors.

-• Limited granularity in some smart group controls restricts advanced grouping options, reducing flexibility for complex configurations.
+• Limited granularity in smart group controls restricts advanced grouping options, reducing flexibility for complex configurations.

 Pricing: